Miserlou/Zappa/README.md

 ## Contributing

 This project is still young, so there is still plenty to be done.
 Contributions are more than welcome!
 Please file tickets before submitting patches, and submit your patches to the "dev" branch.
+(If dev falls behind master, feel free to rebase.)

+#### Using a Local Repo

+To use the git HEAD, you *can't* use `pip install -e `.
+Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.